Contents

 Want to design your parallel batches with data?

-KanseiLink provides per-service latency, success rate, and error breakdowns for 301+ Japanese SaaS, with real measured data.
+KanseiLink provides per-service measured latency, plus early success-rate and error-breakdown data (still accumulating), for 301+ Japanese SaaS.
 Which services to parallelize and which to isolate — derive the cost-optimal batch design from data.

 Talk to us about cost optimization